-Content marketing is important because it answers your audience’s questions.
-With content marketing, you can build trust with your audience, improve conversions, connect with your customers, and generate leads.
-Additionally, in today's age, customers expect high-quality, consistent content from their favorite brands.
+Content marketing is important because it answers your audience’s questions and helps you build trust, develop relationships, improve conversions, and generate leads.
+In today’s age, customers expect high-quality, consistent content from their favorite brands.

 Consistent, high-quality, and engaging content impacts audience decision-making more than any other technique.

-The same reasoning applies to content marketing, as well — your content needs to carry a unique and identifiable voice, style, and pitch across all distribution channels.
+The same reasoning applies to content marketing — your content needs to carry a unique and identifiable voice, style, and pitch across all distribution channels.

-Content consistency establishes your credibility, builds your trust, and strengthens your reputation.
+Content consistency establishes your credibility, builds trust, and strengthens your reputation.

 Benefits of Content Marketing

 Great content is an important asset.
-It has the ability to create a positive experience for your potential customers and compel them to come back for more.
-It’s your ticket to capturing your audience’s attention and continually reinforcing a positive brand impression.
+It has the ability to create positive experiences for your potential customers and compel them to come back for more.
+It's your ticket to capturing your audience's attention and continually reinforcing a positive brand impression.

-It’s one thing to increase your social media followers across channels, and it's quite another to create content that trends.
-If you’re one of those businesses that doesn't see much traction despite having a huge follower base, it’s time to use content marketing to your advantage.
+It's one thing to increase your social media followers across channels, but it's quite another to create trendy content.
+If you're one of those businesses that doesn't see much traction despite having a huge following, it's time to use content marketing to your advantage.
 Quality content can help your business gain traction on social media.

 Content marketing can also generate leads.
-When your audience views with your content, they're more likely to be interested in purchasing from you in the future.
+When your audience views your content, they're more likely to purchase from you in the future.
 Additionally, calls-to-action (CTA) placed directly in your content can generate new leads for your sales team.

 So, how can content generate leads?